 If you can do it outdoors, you can do it Coworth Park: there are plenty of rambling trails in the 240-acre grounds, the on-site equestrian centre gives lesson in riding (or you can just go and coo at the ponies), Guards Polo Academy at Coworth Park gives polo lessons, and tennis, fishing, shooting, and croquet can all be arranged.
 Golfers should make a teeline for The Wentworth Club, and the historic royal hunting ground of Windsor Great Park is within walking distance.
 At Runnymede, the Royal Air Force Memorial is serene, beautiful and poignant, with impressive views of the Thames.
 The UK’s most famous racecourse, Ascot, is a 10-minute drive, and the hotel’s well placed for London daytripping too – the capital’s less than an hour away.

 The UK’s foodiest village, Bray, is a 25-minute drive away, and home to gourmet gastropub twinset: The Hinds Head and The Crown, as well as the Roux brothers’ Waterside Inn.
 15 minutes from the estate, on Paley Street in Maidenhead, The Royal Oak is Michael Parkinson’s Michelin-starred contribution to the gastropub movement.
-Bluebells Restaurant & Garden Bar is just a five-minute drive away; this two AA Rosette-holding restaurant dishes up creative Brit fare such as Salcombe crab salad with a sweetcorn bisque and heritage tomato salad with mozzarella ice cream.
+Bluebells Restaurant & Garden Bar is just a five-minute drive away; this two AA Rosette-holding restaurant dishes up creative Brit fare such as Salcombe crab salad with a sweetcorn bisque and heritage tomato salad with mozzarella ice-cream.
 At the Wentworth Club in Virginia Water, The Wentworth Grill is the sister of Le Caprice and the Ivy – and predictably upscale.
-In nearby Bagshot (a 20-minute drive away) The Latymer is a much-acclaimed restaurant where chef Michael Wignall and his team craft Michelin-star-garnering tasting menus.
-The Royal Oak, a 20-minute drive from the hotel, serves primped-up Brit pub grub in a 17th-century drinkery run by Sir Micahel Parkinson's son.
+In nearby Bagshot (a 20-minute drive away) The Latymer is a much-acclaimed restaurant where chef Michael Wignall and his team craft exquisite tasting menus.
+The Royal Oak, a 20-minute drive from the hotel, serves primped-up Brit pub grub in a 17th-century drinkery run by Sir Michael Parkinson's son.

 Ascot in Berkshire is known for the love of all things royalty and horse racing.
 It is a place in England that you imagine never really changes.
 More English than Winston Churchill, a Union Jack flies proudly outside the traditional local pub.
 It is a small town in middle England that is postcard perfect.
 As we approached Coworth Park, we understood why wars were fought and won to keep the English traditions of regions like this alive…